zim514/script.service.hue/README.md

 ### Problems?

 - Make sure you update your Hue bridge to the latest version.
-This add-on assumes you have the latest features
+This add-on assumes you have the latest
-- Turn on debug logging or the addon's logging (in addon_data)
+- Turn on debug logging

 ### Credits: